 At Hooper Law, our team of legal experts will conduct thorough investigations to come up with a solid defense strategy for fighting every case to get the best result possible.
 Whether you are thinking of working out a deal for a lesser sentence or you are okay with the matter having its day in court, you should be ready.
 That means you must be willing to fight for your interests as we commit ourselves to help you fight the charges you face.

-Get The Best Assault And Battery Lawyers in Boise Idaho At Hooper Law
+Get The Best Boise Assault And Battery Lawyer At Hooper Law

 It would be best if you reach out to a defense attorney that is significantly experienced in assault and battery offenses if you are charged with such a crime.
 At Hooper Law, we have a team of legal experts that will commit enough time and resources to provide a robust defense for your assault or battery case.